Gravitational Lensing in the Charged NUT-de Sitter Spacetime: Equations of Motion

 \section{Equations of Motion}

-For lightlike geodesics the charged NUT-de Sitter metric admits four constants of motion.
+For lightlike geodesics the charged NUT--de Sitter metric admits four constants of motion.
 These are the Lagrangian $\mathcal{L}=0$, the energy of the light ray $E$, the angular momentum about the $z$ axis $L_{z}$ and the Carter constant $K$.
 The equations of motion are fully separable and read

 The parameter $\lambda$ is the Mino parameter \cite{Mino2003}.
 It is defined up to an affine transformation and is related to the affine parameter $s$ by